Fraud Awareness

-If you believe that you or someone you know is a victim of financial abuse the ‘It’s Your Money leaflet produced by UK Finance provides information on what to do when financial abuse happens and provides details about the help and support available.
+If you believe that you or someone you know is a victim of financial abuse the ‘It’s Your Money’ leaflet produced by UK Finance provides information on what to do and provides details about the help and support available.

-Fraudsters may call and pretend that they are your building society/bank or the Police and tell you there’s a problem with your account passbook, debit or credit card.
-They may ask you for personal details or to key your card PIN into the phone and tell you they are sending a courier to collect your passbook/card.
+Fraudsters may call and pretend that they are your building society, bank or even the Police and tell you there’s a problem with your account passbook, debit or credit card.
+They may ask you for personal details or to key your card PIN into the phone and tell you they are sending a courier to collect your passbook or card.
 They may also say that you are due a refund for overpayment or are owed money to obtain your details.

 If you receive this type of call say you will call them back.
 Find the number for the company from the company’s website or any previous correspondence you have had with them e.g. a monthly statement.
-Be aware that scammers sometimes don’t hang up after the initial call so always check the call is properly disconnected before calling the bank or Police to report it – wait 5 minutes or use a different phone if you can to do this.
+Be aware that scammers sometimes don’t hang up after the initial call so always check the call is properly disconnected before calling the bank or Police to report it – wait 5 minutes or use a different phone if you can.

-Fraudsters may also say they are from a satellite TV provider, phone or utility company and offer you a refund but to process the refund, they’ll ask you for account details or to do a transaction involving your debit card.
+Fraudsters may also say they are from a satellite TV provider, phone or utility company (e.g. gas, electricity or water) and offer you a refund but to process the refund, they’ll ask you for account details or to do a transaction involving your debit card.
 NEVER give them your account details, password or PIN.

 You should NEVER click on a link and enter your password – no matter how genuine it looks.
 NEVER open an attachment unless you are 100% sure of its contents.

-If you are not familiar with a website BE WARY as bogus websites are sometimes set up to facilitate financial crime and reputable search engine do not always return reputable websites.
+If you are not familiar with a website TAKE CARE, as fake websites are sometimes set up for the purposes of committing financial crime.
+A reputable search engine does not always return reputable websites.

 Always log out properly from any online service and avoid using computers in public places.